 Wheat flour, otherwise known as regular flour or all-purpose flour, is a staple ingredient in dishes from all over the world.
+It is an incredibly versatile, gluten-containing flour which means that for whichever reason, you might sometimes need a wheat flour substitute.

 Ever since it was first milled thousands of years ago, people have been using wheat flour to make bread, doughs, pastries, and even desserts.
 It comes in as many varieties as there are types of wheat.
 Modern industrial processes have also created different types of wheat flour for different uses, such as bread or cake flour.